 (the voltage before the resistor and behind is the same)

 The voltage of the power supply is there.

-But because the resistors might be different the same current creates different voltages across the resistors.
-The voltages are different.
+But because the resistors might be different the same current creates different voltage drops across the resistors.
+The voltages are different

 The voltage drops can be easily calculated by using Ohm's law.

 The current through both resistors is the same.
 The voltage drops across the resistors can be calculated when the resistor values are known.

 The partial voltages can be added.
 V1 + V2 = 12 V